qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Gap check exceptions
 ....................

-Sometimes it is desirable to keep gaps inside an area that otherwise is fully covered by polygons.
+Sometimes it is desirable to keep gaps inside an area in a polygon layer that otherwise is fully covered by polygons.
 For example, a land use layer may have acceptable holes for lakes.
 It is possible to define areas that are ignored in the gap check.
 Since gaps inside these areas are allowed, we will refer to them as *Allowed Gaps Areas*.